baselime/docs/sending-data/docker.md

   </buffer>
 </match>
 ```
-3. Replace YOUR_API_KEY with the API key you obtained from the Baselime console.

-4. Run the following command to start Fluentd.
+Now you need to start the Fluentd container and mount the configuration file you created.
 ```shell
 $ docker run \
     -v ./conf:/fluentd/etc \